ponylang/ponylang-website/content/sponsors/index.md

 ### Travis CI

 [Travis CI](https://travis-ci.org/) runs our continuous integration tests on both Linux and MacOS.
 They support a ton of open source projects.
 Great project.

-### Whitequark

-[Whitequark](https://whitequark.org/) is kind enough to host the logs of our #ponylang freenode channel.
-They provide logging services for a number of channels.
-Pretty awesome if you ask us.